benhenshaw/rhythm/doc/final.md

 }
 ~~~

 Sound can also be queued up, so that it is ready to be played by setting a boolean on the relevant channel.
-This is helpful for critical sounds as it reserves a channel, as it is possible to run out of channels and have an attempt to play a sound fail (although the number of channels is set to be higher than the common case).
+This is helpful for critical sounds as it reserves a channel, and it is possible to run out of channels and have an attempt to play a sound fail (although the number of channels is set to be far higher than the common case).
 One can also set the `sample_index` of a channel to a negative number.
-The mixer will increment this index without producing any sound, and thus allowing a sound to be queued up with sample-accurate timing.
+The mixer will increment this index without producing any sound until it is non-negative, and thus allows a sound to be queued up with sample-accurate timing.

+\pagebreak

+#### Synthesis
+I had initially intended to perform live audio synthesis to generate sounds during the game.
+This was never implemented as it was a feature considered less important, and the development of the project had time constraints.
+However, the audio mixer does support synthesis, as one can write data directly into an audio channel's buffer and the mixer will output it.

 ### Graphics
 <!-- Discuss general graphics info. -->